ArcaneNibble/ee206a-website/content/pages/02-implementation.md

 2. Calculate the $A$ and $B$ matrices and based on our parts, pick a sample rate (=20Hz).
 Using the sample rate, convert the matrices to discrete time $Ad$ and $Bd$.
-3. Using the weighting matrices $Q$ and $R$, and discrete time LQR algorithm to calculate the optimal proportional factor $K$.
+3. Using the weighting matrices $Q$ and $R$, and discrete-time infinite-horizon LQR algorithm to calculate the optimal proportional factor $K$.
 4. We define the state of the system as we stated in the design part.
 The four state variables can be observed by:
     * Lean angle -- applying Magwick algorithm to the IMU values